Internet-Draft OpenPGP Key Replacement November 2024

 The Replacement Key subpacket MUST NOT be treated as a Web of Trust certification over either the current or replacement primary key.
 In the absence of a Key Equivalence Binding, a receiving implementation SHOULD validate the replacement certificate as they would any other.
 If the replacement certificate is supported, and validates successfully, it SHOULD be preferred over the current certificate when determining which one to use for correspondence.

-It is also suggested that the key owner asks the third parties who certified their original primary key to certify the replacement primary key.
+It is also suggested that the key owner asks the third parties who certified the User ID(s) on the original certificate to certify the corresponding User ID(s) on the replacement.
 Distribution of the replacement certificate over a trusted mechanism (such as WKD) MAY also be used to confer legitimacy.

 6. Selection of Encryption Subkeys

 If a replacement certificate has been validated, whether through key equivalence or other means, correspondents SHOULD assign it preference over the current certificate.
-When a correspondent of the key owner selects subkeys for encryption, the subkeys of the replacement primary key SHOULD therefore be considered first.
-If there are no usable subkeys on the replacement primary key, then:
+When a correspondent of the key owner selects subkeys for encryption, the subkeys in the replacement certificate SHOULD therefore be considered first.
+If there are no usable subkeys in the replacement certificate, then:

 7. Placement of the Replacement Key Subpacket